-- 3.7.4.1 A borehole survey of the landfall area has been undertaken in connection with Hornsea Three (Figure 3.7).
+- 3.7.4.1 A borehole survey of the landfall area has been undertaken in connection with Hornsea Three (Figure 3.14).
 Boreholes were undertaken in two areas immediately south of the Hornsea Three landfall area, two boreholes to the east of Weybourne Gap, and one borehole to its west (as well as a number of boreholes further landward of MHWS, see volume 3, chapter 5: Historic Environment).
 At the site to the east of Weybourne Gap, one borehole was made through Head deposits, and the other borehole through Glacial Till.
 At the site to the west of Weybourne Gap, the borehole was made through Head deposits.
 At the site to the east of Weybourne Gap the sequence broadly comprised topsoil, sand, clay silt and natural chalk.
-At the site to the west of Weybourne Gap the sequence included made ground which may be associated with wartime defences. - 3.7.4.2 BGS mapped the Hornsea Three landfall area and identified sequences of Anglian date and later (<480,000 years BP), which included glacio-fluvial sands and gravels, and glacial till.
-There is some potential for channel sediments to be preserved beneath these deposits.
-While no Holocene organic or peat deposits were noted beneath the modern beach shingle on the foreshore, such deposits are known to exist in the wider area.
+At the site to the west of Weybourne Gap the sequence included made ground which may be associated with wartime defences.
+Samples from the boreholes were subjected to geoarchaeological analysis (Stafford, 2017). - 3.7.4.2 BGS mapped the Hornsea Three landfall area and identified sequences of Anglian date and later (<480,000 years BP), which included glacio-fluvial sands and gravels, and glacial till.
+There is some potential for channel sediments to be preserved beneath these deposits. - 3.7.4.3 There is potential for remnants of fossiliferous channel systems containing evidence of human activity to survive beneath the glacial till and this has been demonstrated at other Palaeolithic sites such as Cromer, Pakefield and Happisburgh further to the east. - 3.7.4.4 While no Holocene organic or peat deposits were noted beneath the modern beach shingle on the foreshore, such deposits are known to exist in the wider area.
 These deposits are sometimes associated with prehistoric artefact scatters and human remains.

-Figure 3.7: Location of the Hornsea Three landfall area walkover and borehole surveys.
+Figure 3.14: Location of the Hornsea Three landfall area walkover and borehole surveys.

-4. Conclusions
+Conclusions 4

-4.1 Prehistoric archaeological potential
+Prehistoric archaeological potential 4.1